Mental Health Facilities Okaloosa County, FL

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Eglin Cboc Gulf Coast Vhcs is a mental health treatment center in Okaloosa County, FL, located at 100 Veterans Way, 32542 zip code area.
 Eglin Cboc Gulf Coast Vhcs provides outpatient treatment.
-Eglin Cboc Gulf Coast Vhcs offers integrated dual diagnosis disorder treatment, behavior modification and individual psychotherapy to adults, young adults and seniors 65 or older.
-Eglin Cboc Gulf Coast Vhcs also supports people with PTSD and veterans.
-Additional services at Eglin Cboc Gulf Coast Vhcs consist of supported housing, family psychoeducation and suicide prevention services.
+Eglin Cboc Gulf Coast Vhcs offers individual psychotherapy, behavior modification and integrated dual diagnosis disorder treatment to adults, young adults and seniors 65 or older.
+Eglin Cboc Gulf Coast Vhcs also supports veterans and people with PTSD.
+Additional services at Eglin Cboc Gulf Coast Vhcs consist of supported housing, integrated primary care services and housing services.

 Yes, Florida offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.